Growth5 min read

 ↓ Free workshop + templates ↓"

-The second one tells a visitor exactly who it's for, what they'll get, why to trust you, and where to click.
-That's the job of a bio.
+The second one tells a visitor who it is for, what they get, why to trust you, and where to click.
+That is the job of a bio.

 Three bio mistakes that cost you clicks